Anja-dhnd/Anja-dhnd/README.md

 - Django

 🔭 Long-term goals:
-- Contribute to an open-source project
+- Contribute to an open-source project.
-- Get into cybersecurity
+- Brute force my way into cybersecurity.

 📫 You can reach me:
 - On [LinkedIn](https://www.linkedin.com/in/anais-dhnd/)